 Read More

-Although my son says only wimps read directions, I really need them to assemble mechanical stuff that I buy.
+User Manual Although my son says only wimps read directions, I really need them to assemble mechanical stuff that I buy.
 Just recently Florida friends sent us a crate of oranges.
-We had an old citrus juicer that didn’t work very well, and so now with all those oranges to squeeze I decided it was time to…
+We had an old citrus juicer that didn’t work very well, and so now with all those oranges to squeeze I decided it was…

 Read More

-When I was an undergrad at NYU Heights I was a commuter student, but stayed on campus after classes as much as I could to enjoy the extracurricular college life.
-(See Ghostwriting in the Family, The Fortune Cookie Candidate and Theater Dreams) Steve, the editor of the school paper, was a friend and I’d often stop in…
+Press Queen When I was an undergrad at NYU Heights I was a commuter student, but stayed on campus after classes as much as I could to enjoy the extracurricular college life.
+(See Ghostwriting in the Family, The Fortune Cookie Candidate and Theater Dreams) Steve, the editor of the school paper, was a friend and I’d often…

 Read More

+On My Honor I Will Try!
 I was never a Brownie – I don’t remember why, I guess it was just another example of my parents’ negligence.
 (See Tennis Woes) Instead, when I was in 4th or 5th grade, too old for Brownies, they signed me up for Girl Scouts.
-But most of the other girls in my troop…
+But most of…

 Read More

-I’m not superstitious or especially sentimental, and that’s a good thing because over the years I’ve lost some precious pieces of jewelry – two or three watches, innumerable earrings, and even a few wedding rings.
-When we married my husband gave me a simple band – not of gold or silver but of jade. …
+With This Ring I’m not superstitious or especially sentimental, and that’s a good thing because over the years I’ve lost some precious pieces of jewelry – two or three watches, innumerable earrings, and even a few wedding rings.
+When we married my husband gave me a simple band – not of gold or silver but…

 Read More